Varicocele Fertility Does Varicocele Treatment improve fertility?

-Learn more about varicocele fertility & how you can improve fertility in an easy way.
+Learn more about Varicocele Fertility & how you can improve fertility easily.

-Studies about the influence of surgical treatment of varicoceles on fertility
+Studies about the influence of surgical treatment of varicocele on fertility

-Dutch scientists have examined 10 studies on whether surgical treatment of varicocele can increase chances of pregnancy.
-This type of study delivered the best results when it came to examining benefits and harms of medical treatment (variocele surgery / varicocele embolization).
+Dutch scientists have examined 10 studies on whether surgical treatment of varicocele can increase the chances of pregnancy.
+This type of study delivered the best results when it came to examining the benefits and harms of medical treatment (varicocele surgery/varicocele embolization).